-Croatia: INA and HEP signed gas sup-ply deal4.
-April 2017. / SEE Energy News
+Croatia: INA and HEP signed gas sup-ply deal, SEE Energy News

 Croatian national oil company INA announced that it has signed a contract for the sale and purchase of natural gas for electricity production with state-owned power utility HEP.